 Skip to main content

 The Inworld Realtime API uses an OpenAI Realtime API-compatible event system to facilitate voice experiences.
-This guide summarizes the key building blocks documented in the API reference (API reference).
+This guide walks through configuring each layer — STT, LLM, and TTS — plus the conversation- and observability-level controls that span all three.
+For the field-by-field reference of Inworld extensions, see Inworld Realtime API Extensions.

 For WebSocket, the connection starts with a session.created event.
 For WebRTC, send session.update as soon as the data channel opens.
 In both cases, use session.update to configure your session.
 Here you can set: